SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 TS=
 (
-  ("skill$" OR "abilit*" OR "competenc*" OR "literac*" OR "upskill" OR "reskill") NEAR/15 ("employability*" OR "employment" OR "decent job$" OR "decent work" OR "entrepreneurship$") )
+  ("skill$" OR "abilit*" OR "competenc*" OR "literac*" OR "upskill" OR "reskill") NEAR/15 ("employab*" OR "employment" OR "decent job$" OR "decent work" OR "entrepreneurship$") )
 OR TS=("entrepreneur* education")
 ```